clint77/my-CV/README.md

 - Mountaineering, Camping and Hiking
 - Anything about technology
 - Running, Chess, Basketball and will try anything that can give me a good workout physically and mentally
-- Mini project of integrating Raspberry Pi and a webcam as my do-it-yourself home CCTV